-BedRock Active Security™ enables deep semantic forensics for the guest operating systems or applications and does not require their cooperation.
-Active Security™, living within BHV™, protects and enforces the behavior of the guest operating systems and applications even within a contested environment.
+BedRock Active Security™ enables deep semantic forensics for guest operating systems or applications and does not require their cooperation.
+Active Security™ – living within the BedRock Hypervisor™ (BHV™) – protects and enforces the behavior of the guest operating systems and applications even within a contested environment.
 With the power of virtual machine introspection, detailed forensics for guest machines, virtual services and hardware resources are unlocked.
-Deep semantic information supports fine grained policy lock down and blocks malicious behavior from instruction level to application behavior.
-It has become possible to implement cyber resilient systems and fail operational systems without the need to change applications.
+Deep semantic information supports fine grained policy lock down and blocks malicious behavior from instruction to application level.
+It has become possible to implement cyber resilient systems and fail-operational systems without the need to change applications.

 If you are interested in partnering with BHV and Active Security for Orchestration, Device Management and Policy Management, please contact us to discuss how to enable and expand your customer base on Bedrocked infrastructure.

 Deep Semantic Forensics

 Active Security™ is combining Virtual Machine Introspection, introduced by Tal Garfinkel and Mendel Rosenblum, with a detailed semantic understanding of the guest operating systems being virtualized.
 Active Security™ has an understanding of processes, Kernel Data Structures, Memory Layout, Devices and System Call Tables.
 It can do much more than the usual logging of a system, and it can be enhanced to understand applications and alert when they deviate from their intended behavior.
 While this is already extremely powerful at the virtual machine level, it becomes even more impactful when combined with deep semantic information across guest machines, containers and devices in the network, all of which can be utilized to power your real-time decision process in a critical and/or data driven environment.